 An important criterion is also the relevance of the photo.
 It happens that a recruiter is waiting for a brunette with a short haircut and glasses, and a long-haired blonde woman comes to the interview.
-It's not principal, but experts advise adding resume photos to your resume so as not to undermine your confidence.
+It's not a rule, but experts advise adding resume photos to your resume so as not to undermine your confidence.
 Even if it looks like you looked a lot better five years ago and you want to conquer your employer with such a photo, try to give up this idea.

 Photos made by someone else look more professional.
 Specialists advise you to use the photographer's services and take high-quality pictures in a business style.
 But if it is an expense for you, then ask for help from friends or relatives.
 The front camera and the selfie in the mirror should be forgotten.

 The resume photo should be a portrait.
 Avoid snapshots of full size, look from the back, or get your face in the foreground.
 Photos with friends, relatives, loved ones, etc. should not be attached.
 The resume photo should have a face and shoulders.
 But at the same time, it should not resemble your passport, because such a photo is not able to convey all the charm of the candidate.
 It is not necessary to curl, grimace, or play eyebrows in the photo.
 It will be best if you take a picture with a half-smile.

 A corporate photo where your colleagues appear and you are holding a glass is not the best option for a resume.
 First of all, avoid overly informal surroundings: there should be no rugs on the walls, no sights, or your kitchen design.
 You can use a workplace or wall in neutral shades for the background.

 Think about your photography attire carefully: it should be in a business style, without the bright details.
 If you want to impress your employer, then forget about any over-the-top neckline, t-shirts, or tops.
 Women should also take care of makeup and hair.
 They should also be business-friendly and not be too extravagant.